-Education Data System Security Management Standard

-Why is an Education Data System Security Management Standard needed?
+Education Data System Security Management Policy

-- The Educational Data System (EDS) is a public web portal that provides access to multiple State Educational Agency applications and data collections.
-EDS is a secure portal that provides appropriate access to systems, tools, and data based on a user's roles within their organization. - The security of EDS is directly tied to the creation of user accounts and the roles assigned to those user accounts within organizations. - EDS employs a distributed security model where each organizational entity within EDS is empowered through their security administrator to create user accounts, assign, and manage roles, and provide access to the data and systems for that specific organization. - EDS contains sensitive and confidential data and users must be aware of their responsibilities in preventing unauthorized disclosure and abuse of data. - This standard is established to ensure organizational entities are aware of their responsibilities in managing and maintaining security of the EDS portal and its applications.

-Who does the standard apply to?

-- Office of Superintendent of Public Instruction (OSPI) employees and contractors. - All organizations or individuals having or requesting access to EDS.

-What systems does this standard apply to?

-The Washington Educational Data System (EDS).

-What are the District Data Security Manager's responsibilities?

-- Assigning the District Data Security Manager (DDSM) role, the EDS Technical Support fulfils this role for OSPI and makes the initial DDSM assignment for an organization. - All LEA organizations and ESD organizations are required to officially identify to OSPI at least one individual within that district assigned to be the DDSM for that organization.
-The organization Superintendent will provide this identification by signing and sending the 'Appointment and/or Removal of DDSM Form to OSPI Customer Support approving the appointment of this individual to the role of DDSM.
+- 1.0 Why is an Education Data System Security Management Policy needed? - 1.1 The Educational Data System (EDS) is a public web portal that provides access to multiple State Educational Agency applications and data collections.
+EDS is a secure portal that provides appropriate access to systems, tools, and data based on a user's roles within their organization. - 1.2 The security of EDS is directly tied to the creation of user accounts and the roles assigned to those user accounts within organizations. - 1.3 EDS employs a distributed security model where each organizational entity within EDS is empowered through their security administrator to create user accounts, assign and manage roles, and provide access to the data and systems for that specific organization. - 1.4 EDS contains sensitive and confidential data and users must be aware of their responsibilities in preventing unauthorized disclosure of data. - 1.5 This policy is established to ensure organizational entities are aware of their responsibilities in managing and maintaining security of the EDS portal and its applications. - 2.0 Who does the policy apply to? - 2.1 Office of Superintendent of Public Instruction (OSPI) employees and contractors - 2.2 All Washington State Local Education Agencies (LEA) (including Public School Districts, Charter School Districts, Tribal Charter Districts, etc.) and Education Service District (ESD) employees - 2.3 All Washington State Educational Services Districts employees - 2.4 All organizations or individuals having or requesting access to EDS - 3.0 What systems does this policy apply to? - 3.1 The Washington Educational Data System (EDS) - 4.0 What are the District Data Security Manager's responsibilities? - 4.1 The role of a District Data Security Manager (DDSM) - 4.1.1 All LEA organizations and ESD organizations are required to officially identify to OSPI at least one individual within that district assigned to be the DDSM for that organization.
+The organization Superintendent will provide this identification by signing and sending the 'Appointment and/or Removal of DDSM Form to OSPI Customer Support approving the appointment of this individual to the role of DDSM. - 4.2 The duties of a DDSM